-Via MHC-II to CD4+ T lymphocytes (exogenous route): This route typically occurs when DCs present exogenous peptides through MHC-II molecules derived from proteins that have undergone endocytosis and degradation by acid-dependent proteases in endosomes [8, 10].
+Via MHC-II to CD4+ T lymphocytes (exogenous route): This route typically occurs when exogenous peptides are presented by DCs through MHC-II molecules.
+These peptides are derived from proteins that have undergone endocytosis and degradation by acid-dependent proteases in endosomes [8, 10].

-Via MHC-I to CD8+ T lymphocytes (endogenous route): This route is employed to present intracellular antigens (endogenous peptides) associated with MHC class I molecules on the cell surface.
-For instance, during a viral response, DCs can present viral peptides, allowing the immune system to recognize and activate CD8+ T lymphocytes, leading to the elimination of infected cells [8, 10].
+Via MHC-I to CD8+ T lymphocytes (endogenous route): In this route DCs present intracellular antigens associated through MHC class I molecules.
+For instance, during a viral infection, DCs can present viral peptides, allowing the immune system to recognize and activate CD8+ T lymphocytes, leading to the elimination of infected cells [8, 10].

-Via cross-presentation: This involves presenting exogenous antigens on MHC-I molecules, ultimately stimulating CD8+ T lymphocytes or cytotoxic cells.
+Via cross-presentation: This involves presenting exogenous antigens on MHC-I molecules, ultimately stimulating CD8+ T lymphocytes or cytotoxic T-cells (TC cells).
 Phagocytosis is a critical process for cross-presentation, and it is noteworthy that this capability is a distinctive feature of DCs, particularly specific subsets such as CD8+ DCs and migratory CD103+ DCs [8, 10, 11].

 Dendritic cell isolation and culture